 With the town's designation project to designate as many listed properties as possible before January 1, 2025, the Heritage Grant Program is the town's biggest incentive for property owners.
 Staff has heard from property owners that financial incentives can help balance any perceived negative impacts from heritage designation.
+Six applicants to the 2024 Heritage Grant Program have been designated under Part IV of the OHA within the past year.
 With the targeted increase in designations, a budget increase for the Heritage Grant Program may need to be considered in the future.